 The General Society of Mayflower Descendants (GSMD) was established in 1897 when 27 delegates from the first four US State Societies met in Plymouth, Massachusetts.
 Today the General Society is made up of 54 Member Societies with almost 30,000 members.
 By applying for membership through the Australian Society of Mayflower Descendants, you become a member of the General Society and receive the benefits of both.

 Family Societies are organisations run by Mayflower descendants with a focus on a particular Pilgrim family and their lineage.
 Many descendants become involved with a Family Society in addition to being a member of the General Society.
-See the approved list of Family Societies.

 The Mayflower is a single ship that links four nations, spans 400 years of history and connects millions of people.